A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 The latter is about reacting to churn; it’s the action you take after customers have started leaving.

-Why is churn prevention important for a SaaS business?
+Why is customer churn prevention important?

-When churn is prevented, more customers will be retained for the long term, increasing LTV.
+- Increase customer retention rates: When churn is prevented, more customers will be retained for the long term, increasing LTV.
 This will greatly impact the company’s net revenue.

-Lack of product-market fit (PMF)
+Lack of product-market fit

 To achieve PMF, you need to begin by deciding what your product does and defining the target market.
 Next, research the market to know what functionalities they need and the product experiences they crave, then deliver these and more.